matiaspl/LinkPi-ENCx/README.md

 The devices come from factory having versions of firmware not available for download (e.g. 20201111)

+### 4.0.0 build 20250228
+This update only supports versions 20240131 and later.
+Do not directly use the upgrade package lower than version 20230426 to downgrade.
+* Remove the classic version webpage and related configurations for all models
+* Optimize the log feature memory usage
+* Optimize the decoding logic of video-only network streams
+* Remove the insta360 link from the Laboratory page
+* Add a USB camera page to the laboratory, compatible with insta360 control
+* Correct the problem of inaccurate acquisition of reserved space for some USB disks when using loop recording
+* Correct the problem of discontinuous file names displayed on the [File Management-Loop Recording] tab on the file recording page
+* Remove the AUD and BR status display from the OLED display, and add the recording (REC) and push streaming (PUSH) status display

+### 3.6.0 build 20241231
+This update only supports versions 20240131 and later.
+Do not directly use the upgrade package lower than version 20230426 to downgrade.
+* System log viewing/downloading added to Laboratory page.
+* Line Output control has been added to the interface output page.
+* AAC-HE encoding has been added to the encoding settings page for audio encoding.
+* Loop recording, segmented recording, power-on recording and other functions have been added to the file recording page.
+* Corrected the problem that audio mp3 encoding does not work.
+* Optimized the scaling and performance issues of watermark effects.
+* Modified some page text descriptions

+### 3.5.0 build 20241031
+This update only supports versions 20240131 and later.
+Do not directly use the upgrade package lower than version 20230426 to downgrade
+* New OLED screen button interaction
+* Fixed the problem that the menu button does not display on small scrrens
+* On the live streaming page, fix the problem that there is a probability that the streaming preview cannot be viewed after clicking the save button during streaming
+* On the H5 player page, add the function of creating a full-screen playback shortcut for the specified channel
+* Optimize the decoding of network streams containing B frames
+* Low-level system optimizations

 ### 3.4.0 build 20240831
 * Decoding settings page supports multiple NDI stream decoding output
 * Adjust the interactive logic of live streaming page, add WebRTC streaming function